serverlesstechnology/cqrs/docs/versions/migration_0_3_0.md

 // use persist_es::{GenericQuery,ViewRepository};
 use cqrs_es::persist::{GenericQuery,ViewRepository};
 ```

+### Changes to persisted tables
+Significant changes to event, snapshot and test view tables have been made.
+See individual persistence packages for details of each.

 ### Aggregate test fixtures
 A Tokio thread runner has been added to the test fixtures so these should not need any changes due to the change